leancamp/organisers-guide/Organisers Guide.md

 ## Big names

-As we announce more and better-regnised names, it will attract people who just want to sit and listen, rather than participate.
+Announcing better-regnised names as speakers has a negative effect - it will attract people who just want to sit and listen, rather than participate.
+This is the opposite of the early adopters we want - the people actually in-the-know enough to recognise the value in the community and the smaller names.

+Since Leancamp is good because it's peer to peer, it's those early adopters we need first.
+They have something to share too.

 So hold off on announcing the bigger names until later, when we have a good balance and a majority of eager contributors.
 (See MVP.)

 When we have the size and can cover the cost of business class flights, we put the word out to internationally-recognised leaders to see if they’re interested and available.

-**Do this with the help of the Leancamp Leaders** as they already have these relationships so it's a friendlier ask and easier for everyone.
-This makes sure they have consistent contact with Leancamp, so aren't repeating themselves or getting annoyed with multiple requests.
+**Ask Sal to invite these people.** He already has these relationships so it's a friendlier ask, easier for everyone and more likely to get a yes.
+This also makes sure they have consistent contact with Leancamp, so we aren't repeating ourselves and annoying them with multiple requests.

 It’s usually best to save the big names for a Leancamp that isn’t the first in a city, when we have the bugs worked out, and have a bit more demand so can offer a bigger audience.